AviatrixSystems/Docs/HowTos/FAQ.rst

 gateways launched from the controller use its public IP address to communicate back to the Controller.

+AWS Network ACLs are not stateful, so they are not recommended for controlling access to/from Aviatrix Controllers and Gateways.

 You can use the Controller Security Management feature to automatically manage the Controller instance's inbound rules from gateways.